vlbos/pacificstore-node/pallets/wyvern-exchange-core/README.md

-# Pacific Store Wyvern Exchange  pallet
+# Pacific Store Wyvern Exchange Core pallet

-The Product Registry pallet provides functionality for registering and managing master data (aka class-level) about products / trade items exchanged in a supply chain between various stakeholders.
-This data is typically created_date once by the product's manufacturer / supplier to be shared with other network participants.
+The Wyvern Exchange Core pallet provides functionality for signaturing and managing order (aka class-level) about orders exchanged in a  marketplace between various users.
+This data is typically created_date once by the order's buy / seller to be shared with other network participants.

-When this pallet is added to a Subtrate runtime, other custom Substrate pallets can then implement additional business logic leveraging this Product Registry pallet as a reference for known products and their owning organizations.
+When this pallet is added to a Substrate runtime, other custom Substrate pallets can then implement additional business logic leveraging this Wyvern Exchange Core  pallet as a reference for known orders and their owning stores.

 This pallet is part of the [pacificstore-node](https://github.com/vlbos/pacificstore-node).